collapsed-stacks/startups/questions/8325/what-is-the-valuation-of-a-company-that-has-just-bootstrapped.md

 - posted by: [Jeff O'Neill](https://stackexchange.com/users/46273/jeff-o-neill) on 2016-01-13
 - score: 1

-<p>Valuation is often an art rather than science, and it is especially true in this kind of situation.</p>
+Valuation is often an art rather than science, and it is especially true in this kind of situation.

-<p>There is no formula that you can plug numbers into to get an answer.
-Instead, you need to look at the product, the market, the founders, etc. and make a prediction of where the company will be in a year.</p>
+There is no formula that you can plug numbers into to get an answer.
+Instead, you need to look at the product, the market, the founders, etc. and make a prediction of where the company will be in a year.

-<p>Your previous or current salaries are not very relevant to determining valuation.
-Many highly paid people would be terrible founders. :)</p>
+Your previous or current salaries are not very relevant to determining valuation.
+Many highly paid people would be terrible founders. :)